ChenChengKuan/academic-kickstart/content/post/nlp_generative_model.md

 There are many developments of GAN ([GAN zoo](https://github.com/hindupuravinash/the-gan-zoo))and amazing applications for the continuous data such image and video.
 However, the development of GAN and its application in discrete data such as text is far from explored.
 In general, it is the discrete nature of text that makes apply GAN to such data difficult.
 According to [Goodfellow](https://www.reddit.com/r/MachineLearning/comments/40ldq6/generative_adversarial_networks_for_text/), the generator learns how to slightly change the synethetic data through the gradient information from the discriminator.
 Such slight change is only meaningful for continuous data.
 For example, it is resaonable to change a pixel value from 1 to 1 + 0.001 while it is not for changing "penguin" to  "penguin" + 0.001.

 Recently, several approaches for text generation have been proposed to address this issue and some of them have many interesting results.
-In this article, I will give an overview of these methods, issue about evaluation and their applications.
+In this article, I will give an overview of these methods, evaluation and their applications.

 {{% toc %}}
 # Model for text generation